IRC with SSL and OTR Encryption

 /save

 You can now connect to a server and chat on IRC.
-Use the commands /connect to connect to a server, /join to join a channel (or create a new one if does not exist) and /query to start a private conversation with somebody.
+Use the commands /connect to connect to a server, /join to join a channel (or create a new one if it does not exist), and /query to start a private conversation with somebody.

-By default IRC establish a not secure connection but is very easy to improve security using SSL and OTR.
+By default, IRC establishes a not secure connection, but it’s very easy to improve security using SSL and OTR.

 SSL